Hyperlinks

 <a href="static/sundown.png">orange</a> <img src="static/sundown.png" alt="orange">

-only exists as an Org-Mode hyperlink
+Notice that url_for_img only exists as an Org-Mode hyperlink

 type.